nanoframework/Home/docs/organization/README.md

 - [nf-tools](https://github.com/nanoframework/nf-tools) - this repo contains various tools that are required in **nanoFramework** development, usage or repository management.

+- [metadata-processor](https://github.com/nanoframework/metadata-processor) - this repo contains the Meta Data Processor that is used when building C# nanoFramework applications.
+It's main function is to parse the outputs from Roslyn and build proprietary PE files that will be loaded into the nanoFramework target devices.

+- [nanoFirmwareFlasher](https://github.com/nanoframework/nanoFirmwareFlasher) - this repo contains the nanoFramework Firmware Flasher that is used to update the firmware on nanoFramework target devices.
+Along with other flash utilities that are useful in production and on the daily use.

+- [hex2dfu](https://github.com/nanoframework/hex2dfu) - this repo contains the hex2dfu utility that is used to pack binary files in DFU files required to update some STM32 chips.

+- [esp32-firmware-flasher](https://github.com/nanoframework/esp32-firmware-flasher) - this repo contains the ESP32 firmware flasher tool that is used to update the firmware on ESP32 nanoFramework target devices.
+It's been superseded by nanoFramework Firmware Flasher.

 - [nanoframework.github.io](https://github.com/nanoframework/nanoframework.github.io) - this repo contains the sources and configuration files to generate the **nanoFramework** documentation web site.
 Any static content, such as articles, guides, how-to's and such is to be checked-in here.

 - [ChibiOS](https://github.com/nanoframework/ChibiOS) - this repo contains a mirror of the official ChibiOS SVN repository.
 It's used as the default source for building **nanoFramework** images.